AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 To forecast the team completion % for a skill, follow the below steps:

-1. To display the configure tracker, click the configure hyperlink.&nbsp;
+1. To display the configure tracker, click the configure hyperlink.

    ![](assets/configure.png)